-The coastal land surrounding the marine park is the traditional country of the Jerrinja tribe and contains many sites of historic, cultural and spiritual significance.
-Jerrinja tribe have been connected to the south coast and a tradition of cultural resource use since the dream time.
+The coastal land surrounding the marine park is the traditional country of the NSW Aboriginal south coast clan groups people and contains many sites of historic, cultural and spiritual significance.
+The NSW Aboriginal south coast clan groups have a long association with the south coast, which continues today, and a tradition of cultural resource use.